 04 of 08

-Golden Gate Bridge Sunset
+Golden Gate Bridge at Sunset From Crissy Field

 If you walk west late enough to get a view like this, you'll be walking back to your car in the dark.
 Take a flashlight to make that easier.